Dog-friendly Accommodations, Restaurants and Walks on the Isle of Coll

 Dog-friendly accommodation and places to eat on Coll

-Both Coll Hotel and Coll Bunkhouse allow pre-booked dogs to stay (terms and conditions apply).
+Both Coll Hotel and Coll Bunkhouse allow pre-booked dogs to stay (T&Cs apply).
 An Cridhe, Coll's community centre, is a must for all visitors to the island and dogs are also welcome.
 Coll Hotel offers the same menu throughout its eating areas and dogs are welcome (on the lead) in certain parts.
 It also has a beautiful garden for your dog to get some fresh air.